yrslvr/purchases-ios/README.md

 ## Purchases.framework

-*Purchases* is a client for the [RevenueCat](https://www.revenuecat.com/) subscription and purchase tracking system.
-It is an open source framework that provides a wrapper around `StoreKit` and the RevenueCat backend to make implementing in-app subscriptions in `Swift` or `Objective-C` easy - receipt validation and status tracking included!
+*Purchases* is an open source framework that provides a wrapper around `StoreKit` and the [RevenueCat](https://www.revenuecat.com/) backend to make implementing in-app subscriptions in `Swift` or `Objective-C` easy - receipt validation and status tracking included.

 ## Features
 |   | RevenueCat |